 Mike Raynor joined the State Department in 1988, and is a career member of the Senior Foreign Service with the rank of Minister Counselor.
-He has been Director of the Bureau of Human Resources’ Office of Career Development and Assignments since September 2016.
+He has served as U.S. Ambassador to Ethiopia since his arrival in September 2017.
+Prior to his arrival in Addis Ababa, he served as Director of the Bureau of Human Resources’ Office of Career Development and Assignments starting in September 2016.
 From August 2015 to August 2016, he served as Assistant Chief of Mission in Kabul, with responsibility for the embassy’s foreign assistance, counter-narcotics, and law enforcement portfolios as well as its consular, management, and security functions.
 He served as the U.S. Ambassador to Benin from 2012 to 2015.
 From 2010 to 2012, he served as Executive Director of the Bureau of African Affairs, following two years as the Deputy Executive Director.
 He has spent much of his career in Africa, including as management officer in Harare, Windhoek, Conakry, and Djibouti, and as General Services Officer in Brazzaville.
 He also served as Zimbabwe desk officer in the Bureau of African Affairs, Special Assistant and Legislative Management Officer in the Bureau of Legislative Affairs, and Consular Officer in Luxembourg.
 His State Department awards include the 2008 Leamon R. Hunt Award for Management Excellence, several Senior Foreign Service Performance awards, and numerous Superior and Meritorious Honor awards.
 He has a B.A. in International Affairs from Lafayette College and a Master’s in International Affairs from Columbia University.
 He is married with two children.

 Click here for the Amharic version.